 We did actually hear one group leaving the island and asking about how much the boat back was – the staff had a boat going back to the mainland anyway so let them jump on for free.
 A bit of a bitch for those who have paid for that service but if you want to risk it, just turn up and ask.
 We tried asking to jump on for our journey back because we wanted to spend more time on the island but they didn’t have a boat going that particularly day so we were unlucky.

 We stayed at Coral Beach, a less than ten minute walk from Long Beach which is where we were dropped off.
-Some people were staying in hammocks but that’s a bit too rustic for me, plus there’s no privacy and swinging from a tree all night just does not sound that appealing.
+Some people were staying in hammocks but that’s a bit too rustic for me, plus there’s no privacy.
 Anyway, our tree bungalow was super basic but we spent a limited amount of time inside.

 The bed was comfortable and had a mosquito net – if you’re really fussy then maybe bring your own because ours did have a fair amount of holes in it.
 A huge tarpaulin sheet covered the entrance but you could roll it back up during the day.

 The bar was fun – there were board games and darts, as well as a cute little treehouse area that gave you INCREDIBLE sunset views.
-The staff were friendly and helpful (but also read the note below) and the food was delicious.
+The staff were friendly and helpful (but also read the note below) and the food was delicious and fresh.

-Overall, a great place to stay on Koh Ta Kiev.
-We would definitely stay at Coral Beach again – for £10 a night on this amazing island, who wouldn’t!?
+Overall, Coral Beach was a great place to stay on Koh Ta Kiev.
+We would definitely stay here again – for £10 a night on this amazing island, who wouldn’t!?